August 20, 2020

 - Besides financial aid and work-study, are there other ways to offset the cost of tuition at this school?

 - Are there any specific grants or scholarships available for my department or for people studying my major?
-Note that in some cases, you may want to contact the head of your department in addition to talking with the financial aid office.
+You may want to contact the head of your department.

 - How do I apply for financial aid?